Giovannibriglia/Giovannibriglia.github.io/_pages/about.md

 Hi :)

-I am Giovanni Briglia, from November 2024 I will be a PhD student at the [National PhD in AI](https://phd-ai-society.di.unipi.it/en/);
+I am Giovanni Briglia, from November 2024 I am a PhD student at the [National PhD in AI](https://phd-ai-society.di.unipi.it/en/);
 I will engage in a partnership between the University of Pisa and the University of Modena and Reggio Emilia under the supervision of
 [Franco Zambonelli](https://personale.unimore.it/rubrica/dettaglio/zambonelli) and